1099

 The following information and settings must be verified before generating 1099 forms:

-• Specific types of expenses must be identified by associating general ledger accounts to specific types of expenses listed within the 1099 form.
+• Expenses must be identified by associating General Ledger accounts to specific types of expenses listed within the 1099 form.
 Note that threshold amounts may change.
 Review the Viewing 1099 Controls and Changing Threshold Amounts section to verify settings.